Swimsuit Styles: Three Types of Swimsuit Sizes That Don’t Support Breasts

 This sizing is kind of tricky.
 It’s much better then dress and shirt sizing, but has some problems.

-I recently got a swimsuit that comes in this type of sizing.
-Because I wear a 32D, I ordered the 32/34D size.
-The top was too big, so I ended up getting the 32/34C size.
-Like I said, this sizing can be tricky and you might have to order two different sizes to make sure you get one that fits.
+For example, one of our fitters recently got a swimsuit that comes in this type of sizing.
+Because she wears a 32D, she ordered the 32/34D size.
+The top was too big, so she ended up getting the 32/34C size.
+As stated, this sizing can be tricky and you might have to order two different sizes to make sure you get one that fits.

 This sizing suggests that a 30D and a 32D are the same or sister bra sizes.
 This is completely untrue.
 A 30D is actually a cup size smaller than a 32D.
 Cup sizes aren’t stagnant in each band size.
 A D cup is not the same in a 30, 32, 34, 36, etc. As you go up each band size the D cup goes up a size.